Payments and Financial Aid

 Students may pay by credit card (Discover, MasterCard or Visa) at the time of registration.
 Other payment types will require invoicing:

-Students Simultaneously Enrolled at UT Austin: In most cases, University Extension’s semester courses can count toward your full course load certification for financial aid and similar certifications as long as you meet the required minimum daytime enrollment hours and are making satisfactory academic progress as determined by the Office of Financial Aid.
-If approved, students pay for their University Extension course and take their receipt to Financial Aid, which will then reimburse students out of their award if applicable.
-Contact the Office of Financial Aid for more information.
+Students Simultaneously Enrolled at UT Austin: In most cases, University Extension’s semester courses can count toward your full course load certification for financial aid and similar certifications as long as you meet the required minimum enrollment hours (6 for Undergrad and 3 for Graduate)and are maintaining Satisfactory Academic Progress (SAP) for financial aid.
+Contact Texas One Stop for more information.

 Students Enrolled at Another School: If you are receiving financial aid at another institution of higher education, University Extension can issue you a letter at your request certifying your registration.
 You may include this with other documentation of courses in applying for financial aid, but we cannot guarantee it will be accepted.